anebz/cloud/Accreditations/aws_developer_associate.md

 * No strict ordering and duplicates
   * FIFO queues: strict ordering, exactly one-time processing and no duplicates, but then you have a limit of 300 messages/second
   * To ensure that messages are delivered in order, use FIFO queues + use sequence info in the messages with Standard queues
+  * Each sender's messages must be processed in order, by configuring each sender with a unique MessageGroupId, this is a flag that specifies that a message belongs to a specific message group.
+Messages that belong to a group are always processed one by one, in a strict order relative to the message group.
 * When retrieving messages from a queue, you specify the max \# messages (up to 10) that you want to receive
 * For orders with different priorities, use 2 SQS queues
 * Default standard queues have unlimited transactions and guarantee that a message is delivered at least once and provide best-effort ordering, which means that occasionally there might be duplicate messages or out of order
 * Automatically scales based on demand.
 No message limits for storing in SQS, but 'in-flight messages' (received from a queue by a consumer, but not yet deleted from queue) max 120k inflight messages
 * Retention period default is 4 days, but you can increase the queue message retention up to 14 days with Set QueueAttributes action
 * SQS doesn't automatically delete messages, the app has to issue the command

-* Each sender's messages must be processed in order, by configuring each sender with a unique MessageGroupId, this is a flag that specifies that a message belongs to a specific message group.
-Messages that belong to a group are always processed one by one, in a strict order relative to the message group.
+To reduce costs, use long polling + group the SQS API operations in batches.

 Settings: